Object-Oriented Haskell

 Mutability Typeclasses

-The above means that we will want the three functions there to be polymorphic over m
+The above means that we will want the three functions there to be polymorphic

 and v

-.
-The idiomatic way of achieving that in Haskell is to use a typeclass; since two types are involved here, we are going to need the MultiParamTypeClasses
+a typeclass; since two types are involved here, we are going to need the

 extension here.
 So: